 Have a game plan

-Use the three rules above to set your limits before you start and walk away once you reach them.
-Don’t chase your losses.
+Use the three rules above to set your limits before you start.
+Walk away once you reach your limits - don’t chase your losses.

 Keep your head clear